psm1206/MAWU/README.md

 # Toward a Better Understanding of Loss Functions for Collaborative Filtering (CIKM'23)

+For more information about our paper, please follow [Toward a Better Understanding of Loss Functions for Collaborative Filtering](https://arxiv.org/abs/2308.06091).

 ## How to run

 ### Set conda environment